Native-Owned Farmers Markets

 Oneida Farmer’s Market in Wisconsin

-The Oneida Nation of Wisconsin’s market, located about 6 miles west of Green Bay, starts June 21 and is open every Thursday until October 4.
+The Oneida Nation of Wisconsin’s market, located about 6 miles west of Green Bay, is open every Thursday until the last Thursday in September.

 Choctaw Fresh Produce in Mississippi